katrinrohrb/aspects-space/README.md

-## Aspects of Space: Quantitative Evidence and Fictional Worlds
+## Aspects of Space: Quantitative Approaches to Fictional Worlds

 This repo contains the source code for my dissertation.